You NEED a Firewall — ZoneAlarm Recommended

 The Public zone is safer if you're unsure.
 You can always change it later.

-With the release of the ZoneAlarm 2012 product line there have been significant changes to the layout of the product to simplify maintenance.
-The home screen from the Extreme Security version is shown below:
+With the release of the ZoneAlarm 2015 product line some services have been added or improved but the category names are changed.
+The home screen from the Extreme Security version 13.0.208.000 is shown below:

 Although ZoneAlarm does an excellent job of determining the setting for most programs and most users, each of the three windows has settings that can be adjusted by clicking on each specific pane:

-- Computer includes Advanced Firewall, Anti-virus & Anti-spyware, Application Control and PC Tune-Up settings.
+- Anti-virus & Firewall includes Anti-virus & Anti-spyware, Advanced Firewall, Threat Emulation and Application Control settings.

 There are additional settings options for the services available in your version of ZoneAlarm (Extreme Security has them all).
 Have a look at the Antivirus settings: